Jump to:

 Available or current treatment guidelines

-• Pharmacotherapy in frailty:
+• Pharmacotherapy in frailty

 • Avoid polypharmacy, anticholinergics and sedating antihistamines.

 • Insomnia: Non-pharmacological treatments are preferred as first line and these can include sleep hygiene education, Cognitive Behavioral Therapy for Insomnia and relaxation techniques.
-When a pharmacological approach is required, antidepressants Doxepin and Mirtazapine improve sleep parameters with less side effects, with recent recommendations of avoiding trazodone as harms outweight benefits.
+When a pharmacological approach is required, antidepressants Doxepin and Mirtazapine improve sleep parameters with less side effects, with recent recommendations of avoiding trazodone as harms outweigh benefits.
 Melatonin receptor agonist Ramelteon is FDA approved as well.
 Benzodiazepines and Nonbenzodiazepine Sedatives (i.e., zolpidem, zopiclone) should be avoided due to increased risk with chronic use and use of melatonin requires further research.14

 • Depression: Use serotonin reuptake inhibitors (SSRIs) rather than tricyclic antidepressants (TCADs).
 If TCADs must be used, nortriptyline and desipramine are preferred.
 Psychostimulants, such as methylphenidate improve the symptoms of depression rapidly, but must be titrated against their adverse effects.